 Rabbits are crepuscular, which means that they are most active at dusk and dawn.
 They spend most of their time sleeping and lounging around.
 Therefore, they need no special lighting at night to accommodate their waking and sleeping habits.
 They should be provided with basic house lighting inside or a small solar light outside during dusk, just to give them extra visibility for activity.

 English Lop rabbits can handle cooler and warmer weather, as their ears are designed to help them regulate their body temperature.
 They do best in weather that is between 50 and 75 degrees but can do fine in weather that is slightly outside these temperatures.
 They need no special heaters or coolers to keep them comfortable throughout the year if they are living inside.
-If living outside, they may need extra blankets or a small space heater during the night during the winter months.
+If living outside, they may need extra blankets or a small space heater during the night in the winter months.
 They should never live outside if temperatures dip below 40 degrees.

 What to Feed Your English Lop Rabbit